p4lang/p4c/README.md

 ## Running your P4 program

-To run your own P4 programs in bmv2, you first need to transform the P4 code into a json representation which can be consummed by the software switch.
-This representation will tell bmv2 which tables to initialize, how to cinfigure the parser, ...
+To run your own P4 programs in bmv2, you first need to transform the P4 code into a json representation which can be consumed by the software switch.
+This representation will tell bmv2 which tables to initialize, how to configure the parser, ...
 It is produced by the [p4c-bm](https://github.com/p4lang/p4c-bm) tool.
 Please take a look at the [README](https://github.com/p4lang/p4c-bm/blob/master/README.rst) for this repo